 Internal candidates wishing to be considered for an Academic scholarship must sit a general examination paper and three subject-specific papers relating to their preferred A Level options.
-Internal candidates who already hold an Academic scholarship may sit the papers unless they are already in receipt of a 50% fee remission.
-All candidates should be advised that the fee remissions for Sixth Form scholarships are rarely available at this level.
+Internal candidates who already hold an Academic scholarship are reminded that their award continues into the Sixth Form.
+However they may, if they wish, still sit the papers for Sixth Form scholarships.